codex-team/editor.js/test/testcases.md

 # Editor.js specs

-This document will describe various test cases of the editor.js functionality.
+This document will describe various test cases of editor.js functionality.
 Features will be organized by modules.
-Cases covered by tests should be marked by the check mark.
+Cases covered by tests should be marked by the checkmark.

 ## Configuration